History MAStudy level: Postgraduate

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.

-Applicants should normally hold a good undergraduate degree, in a social science or humanities related subject, or equivalent international grade/qualification, from a recognised university.
+Applicants should normally hold an undergraduate degree, in a social science or humanities related subject, or equivalent international grade/qualification, from a recognised university.

 We recognise a breadth of qualifications; speak to one of our advisers today to find out how we can help you.